aleighbrown/visual_crypto/README.md

 Print `secret.png` on a transparent paper, and `ciphered.png` on regular paper, then place the transparent paper on top of the regular paper, and see the original image suddenly appear in front of you.
 Make sure to print at exactly the same scale and align both papers perfectly: the image only appears when alignment is perfect.

+You can also chose the darker color you would prefer with --darkcolor or -dc
+    $python3 visual_crypto.py -vvv --message message.png --secret secret.png --ciphered ciphered_color.png -dc 65 11 122
 ## Requirements
 This program requires the Python Image Library (PIL).
 The easiest way to install it is using pip: